postsharp/PostSharp.Documentation/conceptual/Threading/thread-safety-policy.md

 1. Add the *PostSharp.Patterns.Threading* NuGet package to the project.

-2. Add the <xref:PostSharp.Patterns.Threading.ThreadSafetyPolicy> any C# file.
+2. Add the <xref:PostSharp.Patterns.Threading.ThreadSafetyPolicy> to any C# file.
 We recommend you add it to a new file named *GlobalAspects.cs*.

     ```csharp
     using PostSharp.Patterns.Threading;